WordFnd.com

 bentonitic (adjective) of or relating to or containing bentonite

-benumbed (adjective) lacking sensation Synonyms: numb, asleep
+benumbed (adjective) lacking sensation Synonyms: asleep, numb

 (adjective) having lost or been caused to lose interest because of overexposure Synonyms: dulled